jameseh96/cbnt/docs/tools.rst

 Server-Side Tools
 -----------------

-The following tools are used to interact with an LNT server:
+The following tools are used to interact with an CBNT server:

   ``lnt create <path>``
-    Creates a new LNT server instance.
-This command has a number of parameters to tweak the generated server, but they can all be modified after the fact in the LNT configuration file.
+    Creates a new CBNT server instance.
+This command has a number of parameters to tweak the generated server, but they can all be modified after the fact in the CBNT configuration file.

     The default server will have a sqlite3 database named *default*.
 You can specify to use PostgreSQL using ``--db-dir postgresql://user@hostname``.

   ``lnt createdb <path>``
-    Creates a new LNT sqlite3 database at the specified path.
+    Creates a new CBNT sqlite3 database at the specified path.

   ``lnt import [--commit=1] <instance path> <file>+``
-    Import an LNT data file into a database.
+    Import an CBNT data file into a database.
 You can use ``--database`` to select the database to write to.
 Note that by default this will also generate report emails if enabled in the configuration, you can use ``--no-email`` to disable this.

   ``lnt runserver <instance path>``
-    Start the LNT server using a development WSGI server.
+    Start the CBNT server using a development WSGI server.
 Additional options can be used to control the server host and port, as well as useful development features such as automatic reloading.